anjebhandari/scrape-fe/README.md

-# Getting Started with Create React App
+# Getting Started with Running project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Copy example.env to .env and change API endpoint if necessary

 ## Available Scripts